Safety & Health

 - This information will be provided in your communication with site-specific personnel.
 It is our hope to offer limited Trading Post hours at WSC and BASC on the weekends or by appointment.

-If you can’t make it to camp this summer or need to be decked out when you arrive?
+If you can’t make it to camp or need to be decked out when you arrive?
 Get your camp swag delivered to your home by visiting our online Camp Trading Posts!
-You’ll find all our most popular items for you, the avid camper in your family, or friend.
+You’ll find all of our most popular items for you, the avid camper in your family, or friend.
 Slushies not included!

 Will the AAC have a health officer on duty during our visit?